Health Related Resources

 Foundation-based resources

-Haying in the 30’s: An organization with the goal to help cancer victims undergoing treatment with financial assistance for transportation, lodging, fuel etc. For more information on how to apply, click here.
+Haying in the 30’s: An organization with the goal to help cancer victims undergoing treatment with financial support for transportation, lodging, fuel etc. For more information on how to apply, click here.

 Income based supports

-Alberta seniors benefit – The Alberta Seniors Benefit program is an income-based program that provides a monthly cash benefit and determines Alberta Health Insurance premium exemptions for eligible seniors.
+Alberta seniors benefit – The Alberta Seniors Benefit program is an income-based program that provides a monthly cash benefit to financially support eligible seniors.

-Special needs assistance for seniors: The Special Needs Assistance for Seniors program is an income-based program that provides a lump-sum cash payment to lower-income seniors facing financial difficulties.
+Special needs assistance for seniors: The Special Needs Assistance for Seniors program is an income-based program that provides low-income seniors with financial support to help afford the cost of appliances and health and personal supports.

 Income support – Income Support from Alberta Human Resources and Employment provides financial benefits to individuals and families who do not have the resources to meet their basic needs, like food, clothing and shelter.

-If you are facing an unexpected emergency, you can apply for emergency financial assistance through the Emergency Needs Allowance program.
-You can apply if you are a current Income support client, or you are an Albertan earning an income, but cannot cover this one-time, short-term emergency that will last no longer than a month, or you meet the income support program eligibility requirements.
+If you are facing an unexpected emergency, you can apply for emergency financial support through the Emergency Needs Allowance program.
+You can apply if you are a current Income support client; you are an Albertan earning an income, but are unable to cover this one-time, short-term emergency that will not exceed beyond a month; you meet the income support program eligibility requirements.
 For more information on how to apply, click here.

 Food Banks

-Food Banks Alberta brings together 113 member food banks to address food insecurity in Alberta through collaborating and cooperating.
+Food Banks Alberta is comprised of 113 member food banks to target food insecurity in Alberta.
 Click here to find a food bank.

 Disability Supports

-Assured income for the severely handicapped – Assured Income for the Severely Handicapped (AISH) provides financial and health benefits for adult Albertans who have a permanent disability that severely impairs their ability to earn a living.
+Assured income for the severely handicapped – Assured Income for the Severely Handicapped (AISH) provides financial and health benefits for Albertans who have a permanent disability that severely impairs their ability to earn a living.
 The level of benefits depends on income and assets.
-The maximum living allowance is $1000 per month, and additional benefits (personal income support benefits) may be provided to meet clients’ special needs.
+Based on your situation, you may receive a monthly living allowance, a monthly child benefit, health benefits, or personal benefits.

 Medical Equipment Resources

-- You may not be eligible for AADL benefits if you are eligible to receive similar benefits from another source including through Veterans Affairs, Workers’ Compensation Board, Non-insured Health Benefits (NIHB) Directorate, First Nations and Inuit Branch, Health Canada, a private insurance plan.
+- You may not be eligible for AADL benefits if you are eligible to receive similar benefits through other sources, including through Veterans Affairs; Workers’ Compensation Board; Non-insured Health Benefits (NIHB) Directorate, First Nations and Inuit Branch, Health Canada; a private insurance plan.

-- Before you can apply for AADL benefits, you must first be assessed by a healthcare professional to determine your basic medical needs and eligibility for the program.
+- Prior to applying for AADL benefits, you first need to be assessed by a healthcare professional to identify your basic medical needs and eligibility for the program.

 - Once assessed by an AADL authorizer, clients will be provided with a list of up to 3 AADL approved vendors from which to obtain medical equipment or supplies.